16 January 2008

 With the cousin he married in 1886, he moved to Radcliffe on Trent for a short time before settling down in the nearby town of Bingham, where he died.
 Whereas he had previously written plays and short stories, he now began to write novels.
 By 1910 he had written all six: Renie (1895), Ripple and Flood (1897), Forest Folk (1901), Hyssop (1904), A Walking Gentleman (1907), and Fortuna Chance (1910).
 Prior earned a minor reputation as a novelist, and the young teacher D. H. Lawrence read his works with some interest in Croydon.
 Prior, though, said that the two authors lived in different worlds.

-James Prior is remembered for Forest Folk more than anything other work, and although now long out of print, it went through several editions.
+James Prior is remembered for Forest Folk more than any other work, and although now long out of print, it went through several editions.
 It is set in the Luddite era, and is a working-class take on the late Victorian New Woman.
 Prior died in 1922, and in 1926 the Forest Folk pub was built in Blidworth to commemorate his achievement; it had a stained glass window and a small lobby area dedicated to the novelist.
-More significantly, it is a very rare example of a pub name after a book rather than a writer, although it was demolished a few years ago to make way for a shopping complex.
+More significantly, it is a very rare example of a pub named after a book rather than a writer, although it was demolished a few years ago to make way for a shopping complex.

 ---------------------------------------------------------------------------